berfinkavsut/ros-target-frame-detection/README.md

 <p align="center">
     <img src="figures/clinical_workflow_3.png" width="75%">
 </p>

 # Data

-When we started the project, we had surgery videos and their audio files from the previous IDP.
-Available audio files were recorded by a smart phone, Xiaomi Redmi 9, approximately 3 meters away from the patient.
-Their quality was good enough to hear the biopsy shots.
-We could not take any audio recording in the OR visits due to data privacy issues, therefore we used the old audio files in our demo by editing the biopsy videos.

-Old videos had image resolution of 950x540, which was not high enough for image processing.
-For this reason, we created a new dataset with image resolution of 1280x960.
-Temporal resolution was 30 frames per second (fps) for both cases.

-## Data Preparation

 DICOM files per each surgery were exported from the US device.
 DICOM files were converted to videos as AVI format.
 The exported videos were not non-stop videos and some of them did not have biopsy shots.
-Firstly, we discarded the videos having no biopsy shot, and then cropped the videos such that each video has exactly one biopsy shot.
+Firstly, we discarded the videos having no biopsy shot and then cropped the videos such that each video has exactly one biopsy shot.
 Here, you can see the available label folders from two days.

     labels
     └──20221125    # day 1